What is a Power of Attorney

 This is a considerably more costly, complicated and lengthy process than granting a Power of Attorney.

 Granting a Power of Attorney could be compared to taking out an Insurance Policy, so that you can be sure that your affairs will be looked after by a trusted person in the event that you cannot do so yourself.

-For more information and to discuss preparation of a Power of Attorney in Scotland please contact our head of Private Client Joyce Marshall, Yvonne Burnham or Rachel Stubbs-Gorman, or alternatively, complete our online enquiry form to the right.
+For further information and to discuss preparation of a Power of Attorney in Scotland, please contact our head of Private Client Joyce Marshall, Yvonne Burnham or Rachel Stubbs-Gorman, or alternatively, complete our online enquiry form to the right.